Moscow Metro: Statistics

 Moscow Metro is one of the busiest metro systems in the world.

 Notable incidents

 1977 bombing

 On 8 January 1977, a bomb was reported to have killed 7 and seriously injured 33.
 It went off in a crowded train between Izmaylovskaya and Pervomayskaya stations.
 Three Armenians were later arrested, charged and executed in connection with the incident.

 1981 station fires

-In June 1981, seven bodies were seen being removed from the Oktyabrskaya station during a fire there.
-A fire was also reported at Prospekt Mira station about that time.
+In June 1981, there were fires at the Oktyabrskaya and Prospekt Mira stations.
+There were no deaths.

 1982 escalator accident

 A fatal accident occurred on 17 February 1982 due to an escalator collapse at the Aviamotornaya station on the Kalininskaya Line.
 Eight people were killed and 30 injured due to a pileup caused by faulty emergency brakes.

 1996 murder

 In 1996, an American-Russian businessman Paul Tatum was murdered at the Kiyevskaya Metro station.
 He was shot dead by a man carrying a concealed Kalashnikov gun.

 2000 bombings

 On 8 August 2000, a strong blast in a Metro underpass at Pushkinskaya metro station in the center of Moscow claimed the lives of 12, with 150 injured.
 A homemade bomb equivalent to 800 grams of TNT had been left in a bag near a kiosk.